bob-gray/serviceberry/website/docs/handlers.md

 Returning nothing and calling [`response.send()`](response.html#send-options) will complete the request and send the response to the client.

-Returning a `promise` that is rejected or eventually rejected, returning `false`, throwing an error, or returning nothing and calling [`request.fail()`](request.html#failerror-status-headers) are all functionally equivalent.
+Returning a `promise` that is rejected or eventually rejected, returning `false`, return an error or throwing an error, or returning nothing and calling [`request.fail()`](request.html#failerror-status-headers) are all functionally equivalent.
 They all result in control falling back to the nearest error handler.
 If no error handler is found the request will be ended.
 Errors are available in error handlers at [`request.error`](request.html#error).